Negros: Spanish colonization

 Upon arriving on the island in April 1565, the Spanish colonizers called the land Negros, after the dark-skinned natives they had observed.
 Two of the earliest native settlements, Binalbagan and Ilog, became towns in 1573 and 1584, respectively, while other settlements of the period included Hinigaran, Bago, Marayo (now Pontevedra), Mamalan (now Himamaylan), and Candaguit (now a sitio of San Enrique).

 After appointing encomenderos for the island, Miguel López de Legazpi placed Negros under the jurisdiction of the governor of Oton in Panay.
 In 1734, however, the island became a military district with Ilog as its first capital.
 The seat of government was later transferred to Himamaylan until Bacolod became the capital in 1849.
 In 1865, Negros and its outlying minor islands along with Siquijor was converted into a politico-military province.
 By the end of the 1700s, Negros Island had 5,741 native families.

+By 1818, Negros Island had 200 Spanish-Filipino and Spanish-Filipino Mestizo tributes-families.

+Of which, Dumaguete had 25 Spanish-Filipino families; Amlan had 155 Spanish-Filipino families; Ilog had 25 Spanish-Filipino families; Bacolod had 37 Spanish-Filipino families; and finally, Silay had 25 Spanish-Filipino families.

 In 1890, the island was officially partitioned into the present-day provinces of Negros Occidental and Negros Oriental.
 The Spanish Governor, D. Isidro Castro y Cinceros, surrendered to the Negros Revolutionaries, led by Aniceto Lacson and Juan Araneta, on November 6, 1898.
 General Miller appointed Aniceto as Governor of the Island in March 1899.